-- Do apply moist heat – a hot water bottle or a warm, moist towel can help to soothe tight jaw muscles that can be contributing to your jaw pain and discomfort.
+A hot water bottle or a warm towel can soothe tight muscles that can be contributing to your jaw pain.

-- Do maintain good posture – how you hold your head has a big impact on the alignment of your jaw.
+How you hold your head has a big impact on the alignment of your jaw.
 When you’re seated or standing, try to keep your neck in a neutral position over your shoulders and your shoulders pulled back rather than rounding forward.
 Craning your neck down (I.e. while using a smartphone or tablet) can strain the neck and jaw, leading to TMJ issues.

 Many of the don’ts of TMJD care are self-explanatory once you’re aware of the habits you may have developed over time without thinking of it.
 Your jaw is designed for specific functions and using your head, mouth, jaw, and teeth to do things it wasn’t made to do can put a lot of strain on the TMJ.
 Keeping these things in mind can help to protect your TMJ:

-- Don’t bite your nails, chew on a pen or pencil, or crunch on ice cubes – unnecessarily (and often unconsciously) using your jaw to chew on your nails or other objects can easily lead to increased TMJ pain and make your discomfort harder to manage.
+Unnecessarily (and often unconsciously) using your jaw to chew on your nails or other objects can easily lead to increased TMJ pain and make your discomfort harder to manage.

-- Don’t use your teeth as tools – if you have TMJ issues, you should absolutely avoid using your teeth to do things like tear tape, open up chip or cereal bags, or otherwise pull or pry with your jaw.
+If you have TMJ issues, you should absolutely avoid using your teeth to do things like tear tape, open up chip or cereal bags, or otherwise pull or pry with your jaw.
 Giving your jaw a rest from this abnormal stress can help it to heal.

-- Don’t cradle the phone between your ear and shoulder – if you have a job where you spend a lot of time on the telephone, it can be easy to wedge the phone between your ear and shoulder to keep your hands free.
+If you have a job where you spend a lot of time on the telephone, it can be easy to wedge the phone between your ear and shoulder to keep your hands free.
 Rather than doing this, which can force your jaw into an abnormal position and cause wear and tear, opt for a headset or simply be sure to hold the phone to your ear with your head in a neutral position.

-- Don’t prop your head up with your hand underneath your chin – sitting with your head propped up on your fist or in your hand is a habit that causes imbalance in the TMJ.
+Sitting with your head propped up on your fist or in your hand is a habit that causes imbalance in the TMJ.
 Without realizing it, people will often default to this position on one side when sitting at a desk.
 Notice if you do this and then consciously try to avoid it.

-- Don’t sleep on your stomach – sleeping on your stomach requires that you have your head rotated to one side through the night, which can stress the jaw.
+Sleeping on your stomach requires that you have your head rotated to one side through the night, which can stress the jaw.

-- Don’t ignore your symptoms – if you are experiencing common TMJD symptoms like jaw pain, facial pain, neck pain, headaches, earaches, and more, it’s best not to ignore your symptoms in hopes that they just disappear.
+If you are experiencing common TMJD symptoms like jaw pain, facial pain, neck pain, headaches, earaches, and more, it’s best not to ignore your symptoms in hopes that they just disappear.
 Getting to the root of the problem sooner can help you to avoid bigger problems in the long run.

 From an upper cervical chiropractic perspective, a misalignment of the atlas vertebra, the uppermost one in the neck, can be a major component in TMJ pain and dysfunction.
 When the atlas is out of alignment, it can affect your posture, cause issues with jaw positioning, and affect the nerves that control the muscles that influence jaw movement.